 A kid favourite meal made a little healthier.

-- 250g (2 1/2 cups) macaroni
+- 265g (2 cups) Macaroni Pasta

 - Meanwhile cook the pasta according to the packaging, drain and set aside.

 Blend the sauce and pumpkin together and then mix through the pasta.
-Place in an oven proof dish, sprinkle with the remaining cheese, and bake for around 10 - 15 minutes (until the top is bubbling and golden)
+Place in an oven proof dish, sprinkle with the remaining cheese, and bake for around 15-20 minutes (until the top is bubbling and golden)

-Nutritional Information is an estimate only, calculated using an online calculator.
+Nutritional Information is a ROUGH guide only, calculated using an online nutrition calculator.